AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

    make ngrok NGROK_AUTHTOKEN=xxxxxxxxxxx
    ```

+   > :warning: **Ngrok free plan has some limitations**: You may want to use paid plan if the traffic is high.

    > :warning: **If you are running [grpc-plugin-dependencies](https://github.com/AccelByte/grpc-plugin-dependencies) stack alongside this app as mentioned in [Test Observability](#test-observability)**: Run the above
    command in `grpc-plugin-dependencies` directory instead of this app directory.
    This way, the `gRPC server` will be called via `Envoy` service within `grpc-plugin-dependencies` stack instead of directly.